Morse-Code-over-IP/ble-morse/README.md

 [iOS IRMC](https://github.com/8cH9azbsFifZ/irmc-ios).
 This is a prototype under development...

+This is an implementation of a [MOIP](https://github.com/8cH9azbsFifZ/moip) client.

 Version v0.2 of the current and the repo above will work together.

 ![Hello World](/img/hello_morse.jpg?raw=true "Hello world")